gerrkoff/dark-deeds/README.md

 },
 ...
 ```
 **Do not forget** to use you own IP.
-And yes, you should use IP, not `localhost`
+And yes, you should use IP, not `localhost`.

-Execute from `/Scripts` folder to start docker container with BE application instance
+Execute from `/Scripts` folder to start docker container with BE application instance:
 ```
 ./run-be.sh
 ```

 ### Frontend
-Execute from `/Scripts` folder to start docker container with FE application instance
+Execute from `/Scripts` folder to start docker container with FE application instance:
 ```
 ./run-fe.sh
 ```

 ### Finally
-Check your Dark Deeds app on http://localhost:3000
+Check your Dark Deeds app on http://localhost:3000.